-Switzerland and Serbia have been long-standing partners since 1991 and with Swiss financial support totaling 400 million EUR, Switzerland is among the most important of bilateral donors.
+Switzerland and Serbia have been long-standing partners since 1991 and with Swiss financial support of more than EUR 400 million, Switzerland is among the most important of bilateral donors.
 In the coming years too, Serbia will continue to be a priority country for Swiss Cooperation in Eastern Europe.
 The Cooperation Office is part of the Embassy of Switzerland and the Cooperation Program is jointly implemented by various Swiss federal institutions:

-- The Swiss Agency for Development and Cooperation (SDC), a division of the Swiss Ministry of Foreign Affairs
+- The Swiss Agency for Development and Cooperation (SDC), a directorate of the Swiss Ministry of Foreign Affairs,

-The State Secretariat for Economic Affairs (SECO), a division of the Swiss Federal Department of Economic Affairs, Education and Research
+The State Secretariat for Economic Affairs (SECO) of the Swiss Federal Department of Economic Affairs, Education and Research,

-The State Secretariat for Migration (SEM), a division of the Swiss Federal Department for Justice and Police
+The State Secretariat for Migration (SEM) of the Swiss Federal Department for Justice and Police.

 The Strategy focuses on three domains of intervention:

 Switzerland is the leading donor in the Sector Working Group Human Resources and Social Development.
 In 2009, Serbia and Switzerland signed a Migration Partnership to strengthen capacities to deal with the challenges of migration.
 In addition, Switzerland will, in a period 2022-25 support a set of initiatives in line with the Swiss Migration Strategic Framework for the Western Balkans 2020–23, and the global programme for migration and development in the amount of EUR 2 million.